Choirless/choirlessapi/API.md

 Parameters:

-- `creator` - the id of the user who generated the invitation.
+- `creator` - the id of the user who generated the invitation. (required)
 - `invitee` - the email of the person being invited
 - `choirId` - the choir the invitee is being invited to join

 Returns: